angelosstaboulis/SwiftUIManageArray/README.md

-# SwiftUIManagerArray
+# SwiftUIManageArray
-SwiftUIManagerArray is a demo app that show some the swiftui framework capabilities
+SwiftUIManageArray is a demo app that show some the swiftui framework capabilities